lperniciaro/Client-Checker/README.md

 •	Fixed restart bug, you no longer have to restart the program to work on multiple sites

 •	Prints version number when initially launching application

+v1.02 (WIP):
+•	Fixed annoying double quote appearing in os version when parsing data from SentinelOne